steerable-ai/lmfunctions/README.md

     Cocktail(name='Sakura Sunset', glass_type='Coupe glass', ingredients=['1 1/2 oz Japanese whiskey' ...
     ```

-- **Function calling** (or **tool usage**) can be achieved by creating a function that outputs the name and parameters of one or more functions to be called.
-To illustrate this, consider the following simple tools:
+- **Function calling** (or **tool usage**) allows to leverage language models to build agentic applications that take actions in the real world.
+Generating a function call is also a particular case of structured output generation, where the output structure must contain the name of one or multiple functions to call and suitable parameter values to pass.
+To illustrate how to accomplish this with `lmfunctions`, consider the following simple tools:

   ```python